poplatek/payment-methods-book/dankort/dankortmobil/README.md

 - Clerk inputs a low value sales price
 - Customer pays via Bluetooth tap using the mobile phone
-9. All the three devices signal purchase success:
+- All devices signal purchase success:
- - The bluetooth device beeps and turns its led/light green
+ - The payment terminal display a purchase success screen
  - The phone displays a purchase success screen
- - The payment terminal display a purchase success screen

 Alternatively: